followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/export/texts/texts.md

 ===========================================================================

 <!--shortDescription-->
-Contains options that specify texts for the export-related commands and hints.
+Configures the texts of export commands, buttons, and hints.
 <!--/shortDescription-->

 <!--fullDescription-->
-Use these options to provide custom texts for the export-related commands and hints or when localizing the widget.

 <!--/fullDescription-->